Model Context Protocol

 Use Cases:

-• Retrieve document content
+• Retrieve a bounded document preview

 • OpenAI MCP client compatibility